dbpunk-labs/db3/README.md

 use db3.js with endpoint http://127,0.0.1:26659
 ctrl-c to kill the localnet
 ```
-now you can use db3 cli and db3.js to connect the localnet
+now you can use db3 cli and db3.js to connect to the localnet

 ### Start the localnet from building the source code